What to Do When in Rome - Our City Guide to Top Sights a Eats

 - Spagna Station – exit near Piazza di Spagna; a 3–5 minute stroll reaches the base of The Steps; you’ll enjoy a skyline view from the terrace above.

-Buses and Walkable Access
+Buses a Walkable Access

-- Buses – several city lines from Termini head toward central corridors and stop within a 5–10 minute walk of The Steps; check ATAC maps for options that end near Piazza di Spagna or Via del Corso.
+- Buses – several city lines from Termini head toward central corridors a stop within a 5–10 minute walk of The Steps; check ATAC maps for options that end near Piazza di Spagna or Via del Corso.

-- Extras – theres a cluster of gems around the base: tiny fountains, boutique cafes, and a few shops on the way up; for a partner or dating companion, plan a short pause on the terrace to admire the view.
+- Extras – theres a cluster of gems around the base: tiny fountains, boutique cafes, a a few shops on the way up; for a partner or dating companion, plan a short pause on the terrace to admire the view.

 Grab a maritozzo con la panna for about €3-4 from a tiny bakery just off Via del Corso–your perfect treat after climbing the Steps.

-For cheap bites, chase two slices of pizza al taglio at a counter on Via del Corso for roughly €2-3 each, and pick up a supplì (fried rice ball) for about €1.50-€2.
+For cheap bites, chase two slices of pizza al taglio at a counter on Via del Corso for roughly €2-3 each, a pick up a supplì (fried rice ball) for about €1.50-€2.
 The options cluster within a 5- to 10-minute walk toward Via del Tritone, letting you sample quattro euros value without breaking the budget.

 Pro návštěvníky, kteří plánují pobyt v Římě na několik měsíců, nabízí tato trasa spolehlivý pohled na kulturu města v kostce.
 Z pohledu zakořeněného v architektuře prostor odráží dílo architekta Giana Lorenza Berniniho, předního jména římského designu, který doslova formoval způsob, jakým místní i návštěvníci vnímají Schody.
 Dostupné občerstvení se pohybuje kolem čtyř eur a hotely se shlukují v krátké procházce, takže můžete proplétat kousky a odpočívat, aniž byste ztratili tempo.